 - Find Boot Camp Services, and then click Uninstall.

 - This will prompt you to reboot.
 Reboot back into Windows

 - Now insert the Mac OS installation Disk, and run the Setup program available under the Boot Camp folder.

 - This will restore all the services.

-It’s not easy to make sure everything works when you have one completely different OS into another.
-There are a lot of drivers which has to compatible with each other, and they need to make sure they can talk through.
-So if you are having issues with drivers the rule thumb is either do it through the Boot Camp Driver or use the Windows itself to update it.
+It’s not easy to make sure everything works when you have one completely different OS from another.
+There are a lot of drivers which has to be compatible with each other, and they need to make sure they can talk through.
+So if you are having issues with drivers, the rule of thumb is either do it through the Boot Camp Driver or use the Windows itself to update it.
 The rest of the alternate methods have been shared in this post.